 Blumensaat's line in cruciate ligament surgery

-The lateral X-ray allows the two condyles to be lined up clearly identifying with a shadow where the roof of the notch lies.
-The shape of the notch roof is relevant to the surgeon doing an anterior cruciate ligament reconstruction.
+The lateral X-ray allows the two condyles to be lined up, which then clearly identifies with a shadow where the roof of the notch lies, and how long the replacement graft should be.

 -